shundhammer/qdirstat/README.md

 - 2018-02-08 Fixed [GitHub issue #74](https://github.com/shundhammer/qdirstat/issues/74):
 Crash deleting folder while scan is in progress

+  This fix comes on two levels:

-  For now, this is a GUI-level fix that simply makes sure that the "move to trash" action in the tool bar / context menu is disabled while a directory tree is read.
+  - A fix on the GUI-level that simply makes sure that the "move to trash" action in the tool bar / context menu is disabled while a directory tree is read.

-  But this should really also be more robust on the lower levels: When a directory node in the in-memory tree is deleted, it should also remove all pending read jobs in the internal job queue, otherwise such a read job will refer to an in-memory directory node that no longer exists, which will result in a segfault.
+  - A fix on the low-level internal classes for the in-memory directory tree and the read job queue: This now also makes sure that whenever a subtree is deleted from the outside (e.g. because of cleanup actions), any pending directory read jobs for that subtree are removed from the job queue.

 - 2018-02-03 Fixed [GitHub issue #72](https://github.com/shundhammer/qdirstat/issues/72):
 Allow to specify install prefix